amir-and-erica/blog/src/pages/why-is-by-the-bay-nonpartisan.md

 We know not all opinions are equal (i.e. I believe in aliens vs. I believe in gravity).
 We don't aspire to describe every single point of view that ever existed.
 Our goal isn't to influence your vote or even to provide answers!
 When it comes to local politics, our mission, our hope, is to provide context and understanding.

-## Your nonpartisan with a point of view?
+## You're nonpartisan with a point of view?

-Yea, deff, we have a perspective.
+Yea, def, we have a perspective.
 For instance, Jimmy and I live in SF (not NYC).
 We've been covering CA and SF politics for the past year (not the past decade).
 We share a dry, occasionally cheesy sense of humor and generally we're not afraid to express our personality in our work.

 That being said, there's a difference between explaining the world through a singular perspective and striving to represent other perspectives.
 We're committed to the latter.
 Jimmy and I spend countless hours researching opposing arguments and opposing-opposing arguments so we can accurately share them with you.